 Genviere’s eyes flashed with interest.
 Tyrion nodded.
 He glanced at Jericha, who was watching Genviere warily.
 Between the two, Genviere was the better [Mage].
 But Jericha was more loyal—the [High Mage] worked with Lord Erill, but she wasn’t his, just an ally of convenience.

 An important distinction, that.
 The tension between the two also probably came from the fact that Jericha hadn’t studied at Wistram.
-She’d learned from the mage’s academy in Free Landing.
+She’d learned from the mage’s academy in First Landing.
 It mattered little to Tyrion as Jericha was one of the best spellcasters he employed, but it was everything between [Mages].

 At last, Jericha looked at Lord Tyrion.